Start9Labs/start9-pages-startos/docs/instructions.md

    1. Welcome: A default welcome page
    1. Subdomain Index: A list of hyperlinks to all your subdomains
    1. Web Page: A personal web page
-   1. Redirect: An automatic redirect to a subdomain
+   1. Redirect: An automatic redirect to another subdomain

 **NOTE:** Changing the homepage setting requires a hard refresh of the browser.